n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Slack/README.md

 2. Select 'Create' from the ***Operation*** dropdown list.
 3. Click on the ***Add Field*** button.
 4. Toggle ***Is Private*** to `true`.

+### 2. How to add OAuth Scopes to a Slack app?

+Your app needs appropriate scopes and permissions to perform actions.
+For example, if you want to create a new channel, your app requires the `channel:manage` scope.
+To add scopes and permissions, follow the steps mentioned below.
+1. Navigate to the [Slack App dashboard](https://api.slack.com/apps) page and select your app.
+2. Click on 'OAuth & Permissions' under the ***Feature*** section on the left sidebar.
+3. Scroll down to the ***Scopes*** section.
+4. If you're building a bot, click on ***Add an OAuth Scope*** under the ***Bot Token Scopes***.
+5. Select the permissions you want to give to your bot from the dropdown list.
+6. If you want the app to access user data and act on behalf of users that authorize them, add scopes under the ***User Token Scopes***.
+7. When you add new scopes, Slack will ask you to reinstall the app.
+Click on 'reinstall your app' on the top of the page and reinstall the app.

+You can refer to the official documentation on [Scopes and permissions](https://api.slack.com/scopes) to learn more.

 ## Further Reading